catyphram/redis_key_overview/README.md

 * express, an object of the express-module
 * redis, an object of the node_redis-module
 * options, an object with following attributes:
-	* keyfilename ("keys.txt"), the filename where the redis keys are safed
+	* keyfilename ("keys.txt"), the filename where the redis keys are saved
 	* multiLength (1000), number of commands in a multi
 	* topcount (50), number of rows in the views